Courtrooms: places with a lot of deception, despite all the oaths made to tell the truth.

 Confessions are quick successes.
 If I ever serve on a jury where a confession has been rescinded, or the accused is very young or mentally-slow in some way, I will surely look over everything, discounting the confession, but relying on the other evidence.

 Now what about sting operations using falsehoods to catch people that endanger others?
 Is it possible to have a sting operation without lying?
 Is that type of lying then justified?
-That's a tough one, given the crimes and murders that sting operations can prevent.
+That's a tough one, given the crimes, murders and child abuse that sting operations can prevent.
 Perhaps sting operations, like house searches, should require a judge-approved warrant.

 And friend and relatives of suspects lie.
 How many suspects’ mamas have said, “He’s not here.”

 yet the police catch him sneaking out the back door?

 More mothers should be charged for lying to the police.